-Depending on the defect that you report, we will give it one of four response times as set out in 'The SW9 repairs and maintenance' section.
+Depending on the defect that you report, we will give it one of four response times as set our in 'The SW9 Repairs and Maintenance' section.

-If you are not satisfied with work carried out in the first 12 months, you can report it to the National House Builders Union (or the organisation that issued the warranty certificate).
+If you are not satisfied with work carried out in the first 12 months, you can report it to the National House Builders' Union (or the organisation that issued the warranty certificate).